native-land-digital/next-nld/README.md

 Logs are generated when hitting the public API (`/api/index.php`) and stored in the `logs/` folder.

+## Deployment notes

+- When generating a database with Supabase for Prisma, need to add `pgbouncer=true&connection_limit=1` to the Transaction DB URL

 ### Notes for current development to-dos

 Major: